chuckyang123/tp/docs/DeveloperGuide.md

 2. `AddressBookParser` creates a `MarkAllAttendanceCommandParser` to parse the command arguments.
 3. `MarkAllAttendanceCommandParser` validates and parses the GroupId, week number, and attendance status.
 4. A `MarkAllAttendanceCommand` object is created and executed.
-5. Before execution, the current state is committed for undo/redo functionality.
-6. `MarkAllAttendanceCommand` checks whether the specified group exits.
+5. `MarkAllAttendanceCommand` checks whether the specified group exits.
-7. If exits, the attendance status of students of the group in the specified week is updated to the status.
+6. If exits, the attendance status of students of the group in the specified week is updated to the status.
-8. The updated address book is saved to storage.
+7. The updated address book is saved to storage.

 --------------------------------------------------------------------------------------------------------------------
 ## **Documentation, logging, testing, configuration, dev-ops**